 There is currently no study or research paper available about the Return-On-Investment (ROI) when the Thai Government invests in the arts, so it will be very difficult to convince them to do so.
 But, here’s my argument.

 Bangkok Music City (BMC) can somewhat boast that we have generated a good amount of tax money for our government since our first edition, BMC 2019.
-Brainfield – an independent market research and consulting company that specializes in database and data-driven strategic solutions – was commissioned by TCEB (Thailand Convention & Exhibition Bureau) to conduct an economic impact report on BMC 2019, which was revealed to be around THB 500 million (approx. USD 16.7 million).
-I don’t know the method to calculate how much return the government gets from this event, so I just assumed that they were able to tax the transactions.
-Thailand’s VAT rate is 7%, so it is possible that the government were able to collect around THB 35 million (approx. USD 1 million) in tax money, which is many times more than the money required to cover the costs of organizing the event.
+Brainfield – an independent market research and consulting company that specializes in database and data-driven strategic solutions – was commissioned by TCEB (Thailand Convention & Exhibition Bureau) to conduct an economic impact report on BMC 2019, which was revealed to be around THB 208.65 million (~USD 6.96 million) and that the government were able to collect around THB 28.54 million (USD 0.95 million) in tax money, which is many times more than the money required to cover the costs of organizing the event.